Nam-Duong427/CTF/reverse engineering/Keygenme/solution.md

                  4e  ff  ff  ff
         00101407 88  45  f3       MOV        byte ptr [RBP  + local_15 ],AL
 ```
-We have already now value in 00101400 which is '}' so the ideal breakpoints should be at 001013f9.
+We have already known value in 00101400 which is '}' so the ideal breakpoints should be at 001013f9.

 Now run GDB and set breakpoint at 001013f9 then run the code with a random string to jump to it.
 ```C++